torvalds/linux/Documentation/usb/mtouchusb.rst

   driver on freecode (http://freecode.com/projects/3mtouchscreendriver)
 - Amended for linux-2.4.18, then 2.4.19

-- 0.5 - Complete rewrite using Linux Input in 2.6.3
+- 0.5 - Complete rewrite using GNU/Linux Input in 2.6.3
   Unfortunately no calibration support at this time

 - 1.4 - Multiple changes to support the EXII 5000UC and house cleaning